katrinakalantar/mBALvTA_comparison/mbal_v_ta.md

     ## [1] 3.21455

 **MICROBES THAT ARE STATISTICALLY DIFFERENT BETWEEN GROUP 1 AND GROUP 4**

+Using a Wilcox Rank Sum test with microbial proportions for each microbe in Group 1 patients as compared to Group 4 patients, we test whether the proportions are significantly different for each phylum.
+Caveat: This does include both TA and and mBAL samples from Group 1 in comparison with both TA and mBAL samples from Group 2, so if we assume that the two sample types were equivalent (regardless of previous analysis), then we are essentially duplicating the number of values for each microbe.

+Note: "Other" refers to the set of all microbes that were found at proportion &lt; .01.
+These microbes were all grouped into the "other" category on a per-patient basis.
+Literature has previously indicated that Bacteroidetes and Actinobacteria are more abundant in the natural lung microbiota, while their is an overgrowth of Proteobacteria in the case of infection - thereby displacing Bacteroidetes, Acintobacteria, and other natural lung flora.

 ``` r
 # there are significant differences in phylum-level proportions in Bacteroidetes, Actinobacteria, and Proteobacteria.